jorilytter/kotio/README.md

 ## Development and running

-### Server
+### Servers

-Server runs on Node.js.
+Servers run on Node.js.
 I have used v6.10.3 on my development computer and v6.9.1 on my original Raspberry Pi B.

 Server documentation in it's own [README](node-server/README.md).